feross/funding/README.md

 ## Where can I provide feedback about this experiment?

 You can open an issue.
 But please be kind.
 I'm a human with feelings. ❤️

+## How can I disable this?

+Just to be super clear: **This package does no tracking or data collecting — and it will always stay this way.** It's just a fancy `console.log()`.

+If you support open source through direct contributions, donations, or however else you see fit, you can permanently silence `funding` by adding an environment variable `OPEN_SOURCE_SUPPORTER=true` to your terminal environment.

+Note, `funding` also respects npm's `loglevel` setting, so e.g. `npm install --silent` and `npm install --quiet` will be respected.